The Master of Science in Accounting program only admits students during the fall semester.

 Fees: Based on a technology fee, MS Association fee and university fee per semester.

-The above tuition and fees are estimated for the fall 2018 start and are subject to approval by the University System of Maryland Board of Regents.
+Tuition and fees are estimated for the fall 2018 academic year and are subject to approval by the University System of Maryland Board of Regents.

 TERP Payment Plan